psychopy/workshops/source/topics/coding-an-experiment.rst

   In general, we do not recommend coding experiments from scratch (even the developers of PsychoPy use PsychoPy Builder to make experiments!).
 However, coding experiments is a fun, visual approach to learning to code.
 Also, coding an experiment from scratch gives a better idea what is going on "under the hood" of PsychoPy Builder!

+  **Why attend a workshop?** Unlike a YouTube video or webinar, this is a "hands on" learning experience with a member of our team to guide you.
+You make an experiment at the same time as us, you can ask questions in real-time.

+  **How can I register?** Book a ticket or apply for a waiver.

+  .. raw:: html

+   <span style="color: green;">Spaces limited to 20 per session. </span>

   .. raw:: html

    <span style="color: green;">Booking link coming soon... (we will charge £20 per booking - waiver options available)</span>